tekknolagi/tekknolagi.github.com/_posts/2024-02-22-python-parallel-output.md

 ```

 This is fine.
 It works.
 It's a little noisy, but it works.
 But then you
-discover some thing great: your problem is data parallel.
+discover something great: your problem is data parallel.
 That is, you can
 process as many repos as your system allows in parallel.
 Hoorah!
 You rewrite
 using `multiprocessing`: